Year 9 Food Technology

 •Unit Two: Health and Nutrition

-Students will focus on healthy eating, nutrition and design energy foods to enhance sports performance.
-Students will get opportunity to skype with different students from around the world to discuss healthy eating habits.
+Students will focus on healthy eating and nutrition and design energy foods to enhance sports performance.
+Students will get the opportunity to Skype with different students from around the world to discuss healthy eating habits.

 •Unit Three: Food from around the world